oeaw-ministerratsprotokolle/mp-edition-data/README.md

 The edition is ongoing, an overview of what is already published is available at <https://mrp.oeaw.ac.at/pages/volumes.html>.

+CAVEAT: The CMR series (= `TEI/MRP-3-0-*`) is based on archival sources that have partially been damaged. `tei:seg type="supplied-from-other-source` indicates that the textual content has been supplied from complimentary material such as the materials used for a session’s preparation.
+Empty `tei:div type="protocol"` point to documents that did not survive the 1927 palace of justice fire (<https://de.wikipedia.org/wiki/Wiener_Justizpalastbrand>).

+Keep this in mind when attempting any quantitative use of this data.

-This new release now includes the two recently published volumes
+This release includes the following recently published volumes

 - CMR II (ed. by Thomas Kletečka and Richard Lein)
 - CMR III/1 (ed. by Klaus Koch)